kayala/kayala.GitHub.io/index.md

 ### EEPROM ON STM32

-Driver for [EEPROM und NTP](https://github.com/kayala/project/tree/main/stm32) on STM32.
+Driver for [EEPROM and NTP](https://github.com/kayala/project/tree/main/stm32) on STM32.

 ### Radar algorithm